YasinduAmantha/retail_sales_analysis/README.md

 # ✅ Results and Interpretation #

-The MapReduce job successfully computed total sales revenue per country based on the transaction-level data from the Online Retail II dataset.
+The MapReduce task successfully computed total sales revenue per country based on the transaction-level data from the Online Retail II dataset.
 The final output consisted of aggregated results where each line displays the country name followed by the total revenue generated from completed transactions.

 For example, here are the first few lines of the output (Country → total sales in GBP):